MicrosoftDocs/dynamics365smb-docs/business-central/teams-faq.md

 ### Are [!INCLUDE [prod_short.md](includes/prod_short.md)] contacts different to those in the Teams contacts screen?

 Yes.
 Contacts stored in [!INCLUDE [prod_short.md](includes/prod_short.md)] represent business contacts available to your organization with which you have an established and well-defined business relationship, or contacts that represent prospective customers.
 These are typically external contacts.
-On the other hand, the contacts shown in the Microsoft Teams Calling contacts list are your own contacts that are not necessarily shared with others in your organization and typically represent contacts internal to your organization.
+On the other hand, the contacts shown in the Teams Calling contacts list are your own contacts that aren't necessarily shared with others in your organization and typically represent contacts internal to your organization.

 ### Does [!INCLUDE [prod_short.md](includes/prod_short.md)] synchronize contacts with Teams?

-No. Contacts stored in [!INCLUDE [prod_short.md](includes/prod_short.md)] remain separate from your contacts stored in your Microsoft Teams.
+No. Contacts stored in [!INCLUDE [prod_short.md](includes/prod_short.md)] remain separate from your contacts stored in Teams.
 There are currently no plans to synchronize the two lists together.

-### What is the minimum version of [!INCLUDE [prod_short.md](includes/prod_short.md)] for Contact search?
+### What is the minimum version of [!INCLUDE [prod_short.md](includes/prod_short.md)] for contact search?

-Contact search requires that you have the [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams version 1.0.4 or later, and are connecting to [!INCLUDE [prod_short.md](includes/prod_short.md)] environments of version 18 or later.
+Contact search requires that you have the [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams version 1.0.4 or later, and you're connecting to [!INCLUDE [prod_short.md](includes/prod_short.md)] environments of version 18 or later.

 ### Can I search from my mobile device?

-Contact search is not available from Teams for iOS and Teams for Android at this time.
+Contact search isn't available from Teams for iOS and Teams for Android at this time.

 ### Which permissions do I need for contact search?

-To search for contacts, you need object-level permission to the contacts table within that [!INCLUDE [prod_short.md](includes/prod_short.md)] company.
-To view the details window for a contact, you need at least read permission to the Contact page within that [!INCLUDE [prod_short.md](includes/prod_short.md)] company, and any other related objects.
+To search for contacts, you need object-level permission to the **Contacts** table within the [!INCLUDE [prod_short.md](includes/prod_short.md)] company being searched.
+To view the details window for a contact, you need at least read permission to the **Contact** page within that [!INCLUDE [prod_short.md](includes/prod_short.md)] company, and any other related objects.

-### Can I use Contact Search if I am a Delegated Admin?
+### Can I use Contact Search if I am a delegated admin?

-Yes, you can also look up contacts and contact details if you have a Delegated Admin role in an organization.
+Yes.
+You can also look up contacts and contact details if you have a delegated admin role in an organization.

 ### Is contact search affected by API limits?

 Yes.
-Searching for contacts from Microsoft Teams is based on [!INCLUDE [prod_short.md](includes/prod_short.md)] v2.0 APIs and is subject to any API limits that manage usage.
-You can learn more here: https://docs.microsoft.com/en-us/dynamics-nav/api-reference/v2.0/dynamics-current-limits
+Searching for contacts from Teams is based on [!INCLUDE [prod_short.md](includes/prod_short.md)] v2.0 APIs and subject to any API limits that manage usage.
+You can learn more about the limits at [Current API Limits](/dynamics-nav/api-reference/v2.0/dynamics-current-limits).

 ### Why does it sometimes ask me to set up the app?

 After you sign in to the [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams for the first time, the app will attempt to determine your preferred company in [!INCLUDE [prod_short.md](includes/prod_short.md)].
-If this cannot be determined, for example because you have access to multiple companies across environments in your organization, the app may require you to go to the Settings window and choose the company you wish to search in.
+If the company can't be determined, for example, because you have access to multiple companies across environments in your organization, the app may require you to go to the **Settings** and choose the company you wish to search in.
 You must choose a company before you are able to search.

-The app may also ask you to visit the settings page if you do not appear to have a [!INCLUDE [prod_short.md](includes/prod_short.md)] subscription, no [!INCLUDE [prod_short.md](includes/prod_short.md)] environments, or your account does not have a [!INCLUDE [prod_short.md](includes/prod_short.md)] license.
+The app may also ask you to visit the **Settings** if you don't appear to have a [!INCLUDE [prod_short.md](includes/prod_short.md)] subscription, no [!INCLUDE [prod_short.md](includes/prod_short.md)] environments, or your account doesn't have a [!INCLUDE [prod_short.md](includes/prod_short.md)] license.

-### I’d like to search for Items or records from other tables.
+### I’d like to search for items or records from other tables.
 Can I do this from Teams?

-Searching in other tables is not possible at this time.
-The [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams searches only in the [!INCLUDE [prod_short.md](includes/prod_short.md)] contacts list which may include vendors, customers and other contacts.
+Searching in other tables isn't possible at this time.
+The [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams searches only in the [!INCLUDE [prod_short.md](includes/prod_short.md)] contacts list, which may include vendors, customers, and other contacts.

-If you would like to see the search capabilities evolve to include other tables, we encourage our community to add an idea or vote for existing ideas at https://aka.ms/BusinessCentralIdeas.
+If you'd like to see the search capabilities evolve to include other tables, we encourage our community to add an idea or vote for existing ideas at https://aka.ms/BusinessCentralIdeas.

 ---